The BUTTON-30 detector at Boulby: Summary

 \section{Summary}

 The \BUTTON detector will test the performance of hybrid neutrino detection technology in the underground environment of the Boulby Laboratory.
 Detector installation is complete, and the experiment is now ready to begin data collection in Autumn 2025.
 The first fills will determine the baseline detector performance with pure water.
 Subsequently, fills with WbLS and Gd doping will be made.
 This program will provide important input to the international effort to develop and evaluate this new technology in an ultra-low background environment.
 Beyond the baseline goals, the flexible design of the experiment means future fills with alternative media are possible.
+The information gained on cosmogenic and radioactive background levels in Boulby Mine will be invaluable for future experiments at BUL.

 \acknowledgments The Boulby Underground Laboratory is funded and operated by the Science and Technologies Facilities Council (STFC) operating under United Kingdom Research and Innovation.
 The laboratory is located in an active polyhalite mine near Whitby on the north-east coast of England, operated by ICL Boulby.
 The authors thank both the STFC Boulby staff and the management and staff of ICL.
 Without their cooperation and support, the installation of \BUTTON would not have been possible.
 This work was supported in the UK by the Science and Technology Facilities Council (Grant numbers: ST/S006400/1, ST/S006419/1, ST/S006524/1, ST/T005319/1, ST/V002341/1, ST/Y003373/1, ST/Y003500/1, ST/Y003462/1, ST/Y003411/1) and by the Atomic Weapons Establishment (AWE), as contracted by the Ministry of Defence.
 The work of Ben Richards is supported by UK Research and Innovation (UKRI) grant MR/Y034082/1.